SteveWillowby/Link_Prediction_Limits/Readme.md

 ### Note

 The code uses a python wrapper around the compiled executable of graph isomorphism solvers Nauty and Traces.
 The binary is compiled for linux.
 If you wish to run on another OS, you may need to compile Nauty and Traces separately.
 The code that references the binary is `py_NT_session.py` and `ram_friendly_NT_session.py`.

+To download Nauty and Traces, use [this website](https://pallini.di.uniroma1.it/).